project-repo/cagebreak-pkgbuild/README.md

 All releases on master are tagged corresponding to the cagebreak release and signed.

-For every release we provide tarballs containing at least `.SRCINFO` and `PKGBUILD` and a corresponing signature for the PKGBUILDs.
+For every release we provide a tarball containing at least `.SRCINFO` and `PKGBUILD` and a corresponing signature.

 We also provide these PKGBUILDs in the [AUR](aur.archlinux.org).